l-Luna/polyfauna-dot-html/pages/plurality.md

 {lu}when it comes to text (or any kind of asynchronous communication), you might be talking to multiple of us at once, interleaved much faster than we can switch. here, the person in front is just passing on messages from someone in the back, or possibly passing them control of just e.g. our hands to let them write something, without properly giving up control. that's *proxying!* like the fronter is just acting like a proxy between you and the person in the back. you can try talking to them like that irl too but don't expect any good results from us{!}

+### memory separation

+{li}like many systems, our memories are separate. when one person is in front, they will typically be the only one to remember those experiences; anyone active in the back may too. given the need, we can choose to share memories with eachother, though we usually prefer to respect eachother's privacy{!}

+{li}little things sometimes leak through, on the order of words or phrases, usually when one person thinks about a past experience with somebody else around. we _can_ intentionally hide a memory, too, but we don't know just how reliable that is yet.{!}

 ### headspace and metaphors